Ayush-Dube/D_Java101/theoryJAVA/imp_Points.md

 <details>

 ***One of the complicated/cpmplex topic in java ,I struggled with ***
-- by default all classes extends Object classes, and therefore have a tostring method().
+- by default all classes extends Object classes, and therefore haccccve a tostring method().

         public String toString() {return getClass().getName() + "@" + Integer.toHexString(hashCode());}
 - You can override toString method().